Victordtesla24/containerised-birth-time-rectifier/docs/testing/gap_analysis.md

 ## Overview

 This document identifies gaps, simulations, and mockups in the backend services that do not align with production requirements.
 The analysis compares current implementation against the expected application flow detailed in the sequence diagram (`docs/architecture/sequence_diagram.md`).
+This updated analysis includes specific code-level issues and required implementation changes.

 ## Key Issues Summary